 Over the course of its litigation with the AAMS, Cirsa has already dismissed three of the four infractions alleged by the AAMS.
-On February 20, 2012, the AAMS notified Cirsa Italia of its determination that Cirsa was liable for payment of €10.2 million in regards to the fourth alleged violation.
+On February 20, 2012, the AAMS notified Cirsa Italia of its determination that Cirsa was liable for payment of $\in 10.2$ million in regards to the fourth alleged violation.
 We filed an appeal against the determination of AAMS on April 15, 2012 on the substantive legal grounds which were used to set aside the first three alleged violations, as well as on the basis that, the proposed penalty was improperly calculated.
 In particular, we believed that the basis on which the penalty has been calculated (in basis points) encompassed not only the amounts due to Cirsa Italia in its capacity as concessionaire and manager of the network, but it also improperly included the amounts due to Cirsa Italia as operator of the network.
 On May 10, 2012, the TAR suspended the effectiveness of the fourth penalty as a matter of law pending a determination by the court on the merits of the case.
 The hearing to consider the merits of the case was held on February 20, 2013 and on June 17, 2013, the TAR annulled the fourth penalty.
 This ruling was appealed by AAMS on January 21, 2014.
-The hearing date for the appeal has been set for May 26, 2015.
+The hearing date for the appeal was set for May 26, 2014.
+With decision no. 5501 of December 3, 2015, the CDS confirmed the annulment of the fourth penalty, affirming that Cirsa was not in breach of the provisions of the concession allowing Cirsa to act as network operators of AWPs in Italy.
+The CDS decision is appealable before the Court of Cassation only on grounds of violation of court jurisdiction.
+The term for appeal is (i) 60 days from the notification of the CDS decision by one of the parties to the others, or (ii) 6 months if the CDS decision is not notified.
+The CDS decision has not been notified.
+Therefore the 6-month term for appeal has not elapsed as at the date of this annual report.
+As of the date of this annual report, we are not aware of any appeal against the CDS decision.